fuhsjr00/bug.n/doc/Default_hotkeys.md

 > This has only an effect, if the tile layout is active.

 > You may also set a additional parameter for accelerating the third one.
-E. g. with `Config_hotkey=#Right::View_setLayoutProperty(MFactor, 0, +0.05, 0.5)` the first step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.
+E.g. with `Config_hotkey=#Right::View_setLayoutProperty(MFactor, 0, +0.05, 0.5)` the first step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.
-With the second parameter you may set an absolute value, e. g.
+With the second parameter you may set an absolute value, e.g.
 `View_setLayoutProperty(MFactor, 0.67, 0)` makes the master area two thirds
 and the stacking area one third the size of the view.